WindowFeatures#

 X[["var_1", "var_2"].rolling(window=3).agg(["max", "mean"])

-If we want to use those features for forecasting using traditional machine learning algorithms, we would also shift the window forward with pandas method shift:
+If we want to use those features for forecasting using traditional machine learning algorithms, we also need to shift the window forward with pandas method shift:

 X[["var_1", "var_2"].rolling(window=3).agg(["max", "mean"]).shift(period=1)